pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/accessing-outputs.md

 Ultimately, if you want to print the properties of the VPC, you can do so using one of two methods:

-- Use Pulumi's built in `export` function to export the value as a stack output
+- Use Pulumi's built in `export` function to export the resource as a stack output
 - Access individual properties using `apply`

 Let's examine the first method, using `export`.
-We can remove the print statement from our code and replace it with the following:
+We can remove the print statement from our code and replace it with the following export statement:

 ```python
 import pulumi